 Moreover, Copenhagen offers plenty of things and sightseeing spots to explore on the budget.
 Most of them are free and fun, so make sure you don’t miss them out:

 1. Explore the picturesque waterfront locale of Nyhavn.

-Dating from the 17th century, its waterfront location, together with the rows of colourful town houses, lends the area a scenic and relaxing ambience.
+Dating from the 17th century, its waterfront location, together with the rows of colorful town houses, lends the area a scenic and relaxing ambience.
 Cafes and bars line the sunny northern canal front and are great places for lunch and coffee together.

 The area has not always had such a tranquil and attractive presence, however.
 In the 17th century it was a busy port where fishermen came to unload their catch while merchant ships dealt with other cargo.
 Nyhavn was still used as a port up until the end of World War II, but fell into neglect after the time.
-Restoration programs in the 1960s to 1970s resulted in the inner section of Nyhavn being reinvented as a Veteran Ship and Museum Harbour, with beautifully restored old ships including the Lightvessel XVII Gedser Rev, dating from 1895; the smuggling vessel MA-RI, dating from 1920; the fine chalk transporter schooner Mira, dating from 1898; and the Boat Theatre, which since 1972 has functioned as a theatre boat.
+Restoration programs in the 1960s to 1970s resulted in the inner section of Nyhavn being reinvented as a Veteran Ship and Museum Harbour, with beautifully restored old ships including the Lightvessel XVII Gedser Rev, dating from 1895; the smuggling vessel MA-RI, dating from 1920; the fine chalk transporter schooner Mira, dating from 1898; and the Boat Theater, which since 1972 has functioned as a theater boat.

 Other attractions at Nyhavn include the Memorial Anchor, a monument honouring the Danish officers and sailors who died during World War II.
 Canal tours run frequently, giving great insights into the area’s rich historical legacy.